kirkchen/tf_aws_lambda_check_ri_with_slack_notification/README.md

 - `slack_channel` - channel for sending check result to slack.
 - `region` - (optional) the region which wants to check reserved instances status.
 - `timeout` - (optional) the amount of time your Lambda Function has to run in seconds.
 Defaults to 30.
 See [Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)
+- `exclude_pattern` - (optional) exclude instance with name which matches this pattern

 Usage
 -----